Call for Submissions

 Guidelines for Submission

-- Paper or Spoken Presentation – Selected scholars will be assigned to thematic sessions in which each scholar will present for 15-20 minutes.
-Visual aids may be incorporated.
+- Paper or Spoken Presentation: Selected scholars will be assigned to thematic sessions, usually by discipline.
+Sessions typically last one hour, allowing each presenter 15-20 minutes.
+Visual aids may be incorporated, such as slide presentations, etc.

 - Other formats can be considered as applicable to your discipline.

 Applicants will upload their submission into text boxes on the application webpage.
-The planning committee encourages editing of the description and abstract to be done in Microsoft Word, with the final and edited product being cut and pasted directly into the website.
+The Research Committee encourages editing of the description and abstract in Microsoft Word, or other offline word processor, with the final and edited product being cut and pasted directly into the website.
 The components of the application are as follows:

 - Title of the Poster/Presentation (15 words or less)